wtwingate/website/src/pages/posts/hello-world.md

 ## About Me

 First, a little bit about me: My name is Will, and I'm an aspiring full-stack web developer.
-I'm about 9 months into this journey of learning how to program, and I'm loving (_almost_) every minute of it.
-Beyond the standard web dev stuff, I'm also interested in learning about systems programming and low-level languages like C and Rust.
+I'm about 9 months into my journey of learning how to program, and I'm loving (_almost_) every minute of it!

 ## About this Blog